timezonerain/Regional-Sample-Size-Planning/README.md

 Licensed under the MPL-2.0 license.

 ### Multivation
-In MRCTs we often face the need to plan sample size for individual regions/countries.
+In MRCTs we often face the need to plan sample size for different regions/countries.

 With certain number of patients for a region, if there's reasonable probability (e.g.80%) that the desired proportion (e.g.50%) of overall treatment effect can be retained, and the treatment effect is positive, we can demonstrate that the sample size for that region is plausible from a statistical perspective.
 With desired criteria, we can in turn decide how many sample size we want to allocate to that region.